Why sleeping next to your dog is the best health decision you can make

 Takefumi Kikusui, an animal behaviorist at the lab, wanted to see if the same was true for dogs and their humans.

-The lab studied more than 30 dog owners and their pets by taking urine samples from both before asking the owners to interact with their dogs for 30 minutes.
-Owners typically talked to their dogs and petted them.
-The magazine reported that the dogs and owners gazed into each other’s eyes – sometimes for minutes, sometimes for just a few seconds.
-When the time was up, the scientists took more urine samples.
+The lab studied more than 30 dog owners and their pets by taking urine samples from both owners and their dogs before asking the owners to interact with their dogs for 30 minutes.
+Owners typically talked to and petted their dogs.

 In the pairs that spent the most time looking into each other’s eyes, male and female dogs experienced a 130 percent rise in oxytocin levels.
 And both male and female owners experienced a 300 percent increase.
-The magazine reported that owners and dogs who spent little time gazing at each other saw no oxytocin increase.

 Ease pain